-Source: Wells Fargo based on PCAF Global Carbon Accounting Standard (draft).
+Source: Wells Fargo based on PCAF Global GHG Accounting and Reporting Standard (PCAF 2020).

 As visualized above, PCAF assigns its lowest data quality score ("5") to this method because it utilizes a pure estimation approach suited to screening and identifying hotspots in a diversified loan portfolio.
 This method relies on attributing emissions factors stated per dollar of lending (e.g., tCO2e/million \$), which can be multiplied against an outstanding loan exposure (e.g., M\$) to result in a total emissions estimate stated in tons of carbon dioxide equivalent (tCOe).